Skip to main content

 Additional estate planning considerations

-• Will: The will is one of the primary elements of your estate plan.
-It dictates how you want to distribute your assets within the family.
+• Will: The will is one of the primary elements of your plan.
+It directs how your assets are distributed.

-• Beneficiaries: Your beneficiaries should always be up to date.
+• Beneficiaries: Make sure your beneficiaries are up to date.

 Consult a professional